joelvoss/react-lit-visually-hidden/README.md

 # @react-lit/visually-hidden

-Render text that is announced to screen readers but visually hidden
+Render text that is announced to screen readers but visually hidden.

 ## Installation